LEAP-at-Chapman/Intro-to-Model-Checking-with-Spin/notes/Needham-Schroeder.md

-# Model Checking with Spin - Tutorial 2 (Needham-Schroeder)
+# Model Checking the Needham-Schroeder Protocol with Spin

 This lecture is based on Section 2 of the article (which is required background for this write-up)